bsmith89/blog/content/Code/swc-python-lesson.md

 some of the easier questions were integrated into the lesson itself, instead of all at the bottom.
-Learners should have had more chances to problem-solve early, instead of listening to me for the entirety of each topic before getting there feet wet.
+Learners should have had more chances to problem-solve early, instead of listening to me for the entirety of each topic before getting their feet wet.

 ## Motivating Python ##